Japanese History Digest

 The Establishment of the Kamakura Shogunate

-In 1180, Prince Mochihito, son of Emperor Goshirakawa, dissatisfied with the Taira clan's autocracy, raised an army to overthrow the Taira clan (by Emperor Mochihito's order) together with Minamoto no Yorimasa, a warrior based in the Kinai region.
-The uprising was discovered midway and ended in failure, but Minamoto no Yoritomo in Izu and Kiso no Yoshinaka in Shinano raised armies, ushering in the era of the Genpei War.
+In 1180, Prince Mochihito, son of Emperor Goshirakawa, dissatisfied with the Taira clan's autocracy, raised an army to overthrow the Taira clan (by order of Prince Mochihito), along with Minamoto no Yorimasa, a military aristocrat serving the Imperial Court.
+The uprising was soon discovered and ended in failure, but this triggered the rise of Minamoto no Yoritomo in Izu and Kiso no Yoshinaka in Shinano, spreading the Genpei War across the country.

 Politics of the Kamakura Shogunate